 When converting the running count to true count many players estimate the number of decks to the nearest half deck.
 With practice you will become fairly accurate in estimating the number of remaining decks in the shoe.
 When starting out with Hi/Lo it is acceptable to estimate remaining decks to the nearest full deck.
 You establish the number of decks remaining by looking at the discard pile.
 Practice at home by stacking x number of decks or half decks.
 Practice until you become accurate.
 You then subtract the number of decks on the discard pile from the number of decks you started with to establish the number of decks remaining in the shoe.

 The card counters real advantage comes from being able to increase their bet when the count is favorable.
 The ideal betting spread will depend on the number of decks but a real advantage can be had in a double deck game using a 1-6 spread, and a six deck game with a 1-12 spread.
-The table below outlines the ideal bet to place depending on decks and true count:

 Here are a few things to remember when using a counting strategy: